AshutoshGoswami24/Movies-Suggestion/README.md

 ## About

-This project is developed and maintained by [Your Name].
+This project is developed and maintained by [Ashutosh](https://github.com/ashutoshgoswami24) .
 It utilizes various technologies such as HTML, CSS, and JavaScript.

 ## License